SuperpowersCorp/longboye/README.md

 statement and language pragmas a similar treatment as well adding as some whole-file touch-ups like hygenic whitespace management.

-Pass the `longboye imports` command one or more paths to filenames or directories on the command line and it will process each file specified (or each `.hs` file found recursively in each directory specified).
+Pass the `longboye imports` command one or more paths to files or directories on the command line and it will prettify each file specified (or each `.hs` file found recursively in each directory specified).

 ## Examples